mitranim/koa-ring/readme.md

 ### Response

 Handlers return responses.
-A response is a plain dict with the following shape:
+A response is a plain JS dict with the following shape:

 ```js
 interface Response {